navarvarigos/navarvarigos/README.md

 I am a Physics graduate from the University of Crete with a strong interest in energy analytics, renewable energy forecasting, energy markets and quantitative risk analysis.

-My recent work focuses on applying data analytics and machine learning techniques to energy-related problems, including renewable generation forecasting, imbalance-cost analysis and risk assessment.
+My recent work focuses on energy forecasting, imbalance-cost analysis and risk assessment using data analytics and machine learning techniques.
 ## Education

 * BSc Physics, University of Crete